wa3dbk/sherpa-onnx/README.md

 | **ChatterBox / Turbo** | LLaMA-backbone + S3 codec + HiFi-GAN | MIT | 📋 Planned | — |
 | everything from upstream (Piper VITS, Matcha, Kokoro, Kitten, Zipvoice, Pocket, Supertonic) | various | various | ✅ Inherited, unchanged | upstream docs |

-Roadmap and selection rationale live in [tests.md](tests.md) and the model comparison notes at the bottom of this file.
+The model comparison notes can be found at the bottom of this file.

 ---